 Understanding the What, Where, and Why behind the race to net zero and the high-impact opportunity areas.

-The Hub is organised in three sections: 1) an Introduction to Net Zero providing context and rationale for decarbonisation; 2) a guide to the Race to Zero campaign and how to join; and 3) a Knowledge Repository to explore solutions from across the decarbonisation landscape.
+The Hub is organised in three sections: 1) an Introduction to Net Zero providing context and rationale for decarbonisation; 2) a guide to the Race to Zero campaign and how to join; 3) a Knowledge Repository to explore solutions from across the decarbonisation landscape; and 4) a Climate x Nature x Ag Ecosystem Map to support companies on their regen ag journeys.

 The Knowledge Repository section is a collection of over 100 case studies and other resources, which have been categorised by distinct decarbonisation levers identified as priority areas for carbon reduction within the consumer industries.
 The collection can be searched and filtered by decarbonisation lever, resource type, and sub-topic.